Windos/blog/content/page/about.md

 ## Josh King

-Josh is a Microsoft MVP and Infrastructure Operations Engineer at Chocolatey Software.
-He has a passion for all things PowerShell and automation.
+Josh King is an Infrastructure Operations Engineer at Chocolatey Software and former Microsoft MVP.

+He has a long history working within Windows and VMware environments and has a passion for all things PowerShell and automation.